amandasd/L2G-LAMMPS/README.md

 # Learning to Grow for LAMMPS

-Solution is an array of real values that represents a neural network\
+Solution is an array of two real values that represents temperature and pressure values.\
-Changes must be made to the module\_lammps.py file according to your LAMMPS simulation
+Changes must be made to the module\_lammps.py file according to your LAMMPS simulation.

 ## Run on Cori GPU